Table of Contents

 Legacy of Rajiv Gandhi

 Rajiv Gandhi’s tenure as Prime Minister left a lasting impact on India’s political and economic landscape.
 Despite controversies and challenges, his efforts to modernize India and his vision for a technologically advanced nation are remembered and celebrated.
-His legacy continues through the initiatives he championed and through his family, who remain active in Indian politics.
+His legacy endures through the initiatives he championed and through his family, who remain actively involved in Indian politics.